ClaudiaInSweden/train-your-brain/README.md

 2. When the game was near to be finished I realized that the game board would be empty on the first page load.
 As this is not a good user-experience, I decided to pre-populate the selected cards array with 6 cards.

-3. Originally I had 5 difficulty levels and wanted to use the matchMedia method to change the game grid from 4 to 6 columns for the two hardest levels on large screens.
-Unfortunately this did not work very well and the result was a quite bumpy layout change.
-To make the transition smooth, I reduced the number of difficulty levels to four and just took number of cards that can be divided both by 4 and 6 and added CSS media queries instead.

 ## Deployment